NocturnalSolutions/KituraBook/hello-world/hello-world.md

 …even though that code won’t actually work.

 Finally, `request, response, next in` specifies that our closure that we just began has three parameters passed to it: `request`, which is a Kitura RouterRequest instance with information about the incoming request; `response`, which is a Kitura RouterResponse object with information about the response we want to send to the client that made the request; and `next`, which is itself a closure.
-I’ll explain that `next` parameter more later in this chapter; first, we should explain the rest.
+I’ll explain that `next` parameter more later in this chapter; first, we should explain the rest of the code in this example.

         response.send("Hello world!\n")